-We are going to focus today on evaluating predictions, for three reasons.
+This chapter focuses on evaluating predictions, for three reasons.
 First, often we just want prediction.
 Second, if a model can't even predict well, it's hard to see how it could be right scientifically.
 Third, often the best way of checking a scientific model is to turn some of its implications into statistical predictions.